 Fun is meant to be shared!
 So the author has graciously provided one (1) copy of the book for me to award to a lucky winner whose name will be selected at random!

-NOTE: This giveaway is open only to readers who follow Colloquium on Google Friend Connect.
 In order to be entered in the giveaway, leave a comment, making sure to include both your Google Friend Connect name and your email address (for notification purposes)!

 Bonus Entries: